Hareshku/Raise-Your-Hack-Hackathon/README.md

+**ArcCommerce: AI-Powered Travel Booking
+ArcCorp Hackathon 2025**

+**ArcCommerce** is an AI-driven travel booking solution built for the Prosus Track.
+It uses a proprietary SynapTran architecture to convert user intent to APIs and decouples natural language from raw LLM behavior.
+The system introduces an intent-routing core for safe and controlled LLM usage, ensuring traceability, backend logic control, and security.
+It is positioned as a next-gen e-commerce engine for structured and intelligent travel booking.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.